rnyaaa/vidya_gaem/README.md

 TODO:
   - PS1 graphics (except for a few elements) (almost done!)
+  - A working and flexible camera controller, fit for detailed platforming and combat
+  - Melee combat (figure out how to vary this)
+      - Exception: AR1
+  - Node-based upgrade engine that upgrades your combat and movement
       - Grappling hook
-  - Node-based upgrade engine
+      - Power fists that release a shockwave
+      - Double/Triple jumps
+      - Climbing-claws that let you grab onto walls and jump off of them
   - Levels (starting with a single test-room)
-  - Melee combat (figure out how to vary this)
-      - Exception: AR1
   - Some kind of mini-game you need the nodes to finish (like lemmings)